gatsbyjs/gatsby/README.md

 ## ❗ Code of Conduct

-Gatsby is dedicated to building a welcoming, diverse, safe community.
+Gatsby is dedicated to building a welcoming, diverse, safefully community.
 We expect everyone participating in the Gatsby community to abide by our [**Code of Conduct**](https://www.gatsbyjs.com/contributing/code-of-conduct/).
 Please read it.
 Please follow it.
 In the Gatsby community, we work hard to build each other up and create amazing things together. 💪💜

 ## 🤝 How to Contribute

-Whether you're helping us fix bugs, improve the docs, or spread the word, we'd love to have you as part of the Gatsby community! :muscle::purple_heart:
+Whether you're helping us fix bugs, improve the docs, or spread the word, we had love to have you as part of the Gatsby community! :muscle::purple_heart:

 Check out our [**Contributing Guide**](https://www.gatsbyjs.com/contributing/how-to-contribute/) for ideas on contributing and setup steps for getting our repositories up and running on your local machine.